MicrosoftDocs/MIMDocs/MIMDocs/working-with-mfaserver-for-mim.md

 # Use Azure MFA Server to activate PAM or SSPR
 The following document describes how to setup the Azure MFA Server as a second layer of security when your users activate roles in Privileged Access Management or Self-Service Password Reset.

+> [!IMPORTANT]
+> In September 2022, Microsoft announced deprecation of Azure AD Multi-Factor Authentication Server.
+Beginning September 30, 2024, Azure AD Multi-Factor Authentication Server deployments will no longer service multifactor authentication (MFA) requests.
+Customers of Azure MFA Server should plan to move to instead use either custom MFA providers or Windows Hello or smartcard-based authentication in AD.
+To use a different MFA provider, see the article on how to [use Custom Multi-Factor Authentication API](Working-with-custommfaserver-for-mim.md).

 The article below outlines the configuration update and steps to enable existing deployments of MIM moving from MIM using the Azure MFA SDK to MIM using the Azure MFA Server.

-> [!NOTE]
-> Microsoft no longer offers Azure MFA Server for new deployments.
-To use a different MFA provider, see the article on how to [use Custom Multi-Factor Authentication API](Working-with-custommfaserver-for-mim.md).

 ## Prerequisites